cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 #### Advantages

 - You decouple the configuration file from the container which improve your flexibility for future changes.
-- If you choose to use a Git repository to save your file you can now [implement a Webhook](https://github.com/cesarvr/Openshift#webhook), to trigger an automatic deployment of new versions.
+- If you choose to use a Git repository to save your file you can now [implement a Webhook](https://github.com/cesarvr/Openshift#webhook), to trigger an automatic deployment on new updates.

 ### More Complex Scenarios